Best Lightweight Rain Jacket for 2022

 - Value | We offer a number of lower-cost jackets that perform beyond their price point.

 In this guide, we’ll help you pick the right jacket and pants for your needs, your trips, and your budget.
 No BS.
-We’ve analyzed the marketplace, looked at the data, field-tested the lot of it, and we come back to you with these recommendations for the very best rain jackets and pants available in 2021.
+We’ve analyzed the marketplace, looked at the data, field-tested the lot of it, and we come back to you with these recommendations for the very best rain jackets and pants available.

 For those short on time, here’s our take on the best of the best.